Pomax/are-we-flying/docs/index.md

   `VS`,
 ];

-export const SECOND_DERIVATIVES = [`VS`];
+// And our single "second derivative": export const SECOND_DERIVATIVES = [`VS`];

-// With an update to the `rebind` function: export function rebindData(data, previousValues) {
+// And then an update to the `rebind` function: export function rebindData(data, previousValues) {
   // Whether or not we have previous values for delta computation,
   // just preallocate the values we _might_ need for that.